 - &DATE; is an RFC822 date field (without the "Date:" keyword) suitable for insertion in mail headers.
 This makes it easier to develop scripts that prepare DISTRIBUTE jobs, and there is no performance penalty as this is a "false substitution" one that has the same value for all recipients and is pre-processed by LISTSERV.
 By the time the outbound mailer gets the message, it no longer contains a substitution. - &WA_URL; is the URL of the LISTSERV web interface script, up to and including the script name.
 You would typically add a question mark and parameter list afterwards.
 As it is a false substitution, there is no performance penalty for using it.
 If the web interface has not been installed, it translates to the empty string. - &TO; is the e-mail address of the current recipient, suitable for insertion in a "To:" field. - &INDEX; is a unique, random number ranging from 1 to the total number of recipients.
-It can be used in conditional blocks (see below) to send a particular message to a random sample of recipients an invitation to preview a new web site or an ad banner, for instance.
-This special substitution can only be used in a conditional block, and cannot actually be inserted in the text of the message. - &URLENCODE(); is a function introduced in LISTSERV 1.8e which can be used to assist you in passing URLs that contain spaces or special characters.
+It can be used in conditional blocks (see below) to send a particular message to a random sample of recipients - an invitation to preview a new web site or an ad banner, for instance.

+&URLENCODE(); is a function introduced in LISTSERV 1.8e which can be used to assist you in passing URLs that contain spaces or special characters.
 The function encodes the passed value so that it is valid in a URL (replacing special characters with "%" followed by two hexadecimal digits forming the hexadecimal value of the character).
 For instance, this works for substitutions such as &URLENCODE(&ID;); where &ID; represents a field extracted from a database.
 A specific example would be to encode a URL pointing to a file with spaces in its name, for instance, a file called Year 2000 figures.html.
 This file name could be converted for you and placed into a URL in your mail-merge message like this: